-Incremental budgeting is a budgeting method where current year’s budget is prepared by making changes in the past year’s budget.
-The changes are in the form of addition or reduction of expenses to last year’s budget.
+Incremental budgeting is a budgeting method where the current year’s budget is prepared by making changes in the past year’s budget.
+The changes are in the form of the addition or reduction of expenses to last year’s budget.

-Following points will highlight the differences between zero-based budgeting and incremental budgeting.
+The following points will highlight the differences between zero-based budgeting and incremental budgeting.

 Base for Budgeting

 Zero-based budgeting is done considering the base as zero, i.e., it is done without considering the previous year’s budget.
 For every financial period, a fresh budget is prepared from scratch, and resources allocated to each department are justified according to the expenses of that particular period.
 On the other hand, incremental budgeting is different from zero-based budgeting.
 In the case of incremental budgeting, the current year’s budget is prepared by making changes in the previous year’s budget.
 In Incremental budgeting, the starting point for preparing a budget is the prior period’s budget.
 Taking this as a base, the current period’s budget is prepared.

 In zero-based budgeting, the budgets are prepared by allocating maximum resources to those activities which benefit the organization.
 The activities that are revenue-generating and critical to the business’s survival get the topmost priority, Incremental budgeting is done without giving any priority to vital activities of the business, and last year’s budget is simply adjusted considering the inflation factor.

 Since zero-based budgeting is prepared from scratch, any resource to an activity would be allocated only after considering the risk-reward ratio and cost-benefit analysis.
 This eliminates all sorts of inefficiencies that are present in an activity.
 Thus it avoids any wasteful expense.
 In the case of incremental budgeting, wasteful expenses become part of the budget.
 The inefficiencies present in the activities are mostly ignored, and only the increase in cost forms part of the incremental budget.